PurpleKingdomGames/indigo/README.md

 ### Using Nix

-The root of the project contains a very very simple `shell.nix` file that, if you have nix installed, will give you all the tools you need to build Indigo by running `nix-shell`.
+The root of the project contains a very very simple `flake.nix` file that, if you have nix installed and flakes enabled, will give you all the tools you need to build Indigo by running `nix develop` in the root directory.

 ### Build requirements